 Storage: use an external hard drive connected by USB 3.0, USB-C or Thunderbolt.
 These are inexpensive, and one drive can provide all the storage space you need.
 Our SecuritySpy System Requirements Calculator will give you an indication of the storage requirements based on camera resolutions and frame rates, recording settings, and how long you want to retain footage for.
 In most cases, a 2 TB drive will provide plenty of storage for a system of up to 10 cameras or so.
 Make sure to use a 3.5-inch “desktop” drive, as these perform better than smaller 2.5-inch “portable” drives.

-Here is an approximate breakdown of costs for the hardware described above, in US dollars:
+Here is an approximate breakdown of costs, in US dollars:

 |Mac mini (3.6 GHz Quad-Core i3)||$800|